Interview: Olga Gouskova Talks about the Female Form

 I was born in Russia and grew up in Belarus.
-At the age of 11 I went to Byelorussian Art College in Minsk.
-After 7 years of studying I’ve obtained an academic classical art education.
+At the age of 11, I went to Byelorussian Art College in Minsk.
+After 7 years of studying, I've obtained an academic classical art education.
 Many hours of painting and drawing.
-From landscape in watercolour to model in oil on canvas.
-After college, I went to Byelorussian Academy of Arts in Minsk.
-But I’ve chosen the Design department because I wanted to learn new things and do something different.
-And for the next 4 years I was busy with all kinds of textile design for interior and cloth.
+From landscapes in watercolour to models in oil on canvas.
+After college, I went to the Byelorussian Academy of Arts in Minsk.
+But I've chosen the Design department because I wanted to learn new things and do something different.
+And for the next 4 years, I was busy with all kinds of textile design for interiors and cloth.

 During these years I had a lot of good teachers like Ugrinovich Vladimir and Nazarenko Oleg and I've met very interesting and talented people.
 I'm very grateful for this wonderful experience and the possibilities to learn and do so many different things.